- What permission do I need to access a path

 setuid

 bit is set on the process's executable file, in which case it runs instead as the executable file's owner.
-Likewise for the setgid
+Likewise for thesetgid

 bit and the executable file's group.